stardev24/assignment/Assignment_Backend/README.md

-This project for assignment backend
+This project is for assignment backend

-## Prerequisits
+## Prerequisite

 Docker
 docker-compose